ibm-cloud-docs/watson-assistant/handle-errors.md

-Unrecognized input of this sort triggers the built-in *No action matches* action.
-To see how this action works, click **Set by assistant** in the list of actions, and then click *No action matches*.
+Unrecognized input of this sort triggers the built-in **No matches** action.
+To see how this action works, click **Set by assistant** in the list of actions, and then click **No matches**.

 ![No action matches built-in action.](images/no-action-matches.png){: caption="No action matches built-in action." caption-side="bottom"}

 By default, this action has two steps, and each step is conditioned on the *No action matches count* session variable.
 This built-in variable is automatically incremented with each consecutive unrecognized input.
-Therefore, the behavior of the *No action matches* action differs depending on how many times in a row the user says something that the assistant fails to understand.
+Therefore, the behavior of the **No matches** action differs depending on how many times in a row the user says something that the assistant fails to understand.

 - For the first three unrecognized messages, step 1 executes.
 This step outputs a message that the assistant did not recognize the user's input, and asks the user to try again.
 You can edit the message, or modify the number of times that the assistant responds with this message.